play-with-docker/play-with-docker.github.io/_posts/2017-04-01-docker-flow-proxy.markdown

 ```.term2
 curl http://localhost/http/
 ```

-we can see in response that it is the http container that make the response, and that the Url have been rewritten (see the `/rewrited/` in the GET parameter)
+We should see a response that was generated by the service.
+The Url on the service site may have been rewritten (see the `/rewrited/` in the GET parameter)

-You can request the service in your Browser
+You can request the service in your Browser:

 - [Link to http service](/http/){:data-term=".term1"}{:data-port="80"}

-Show the logs of the proxy in the Screen of the Node2
+You can request the logs of the Proxy Load Balancer:

 ```.term2
 docker service logs --tail=10 -f proxy_proxy
 ```

 You can request the logs of the application

 ```.term1
 docker service logs --tail=10 http_http
 ```

 ### Scaling Service

 Swarm is continuously monitoring containers health.
 If one of them fails, it will redeployed to one of available nodes.
 If a whole node fails, or if we ask to drain all containers out of a node for maintenance, Swarm will recreate all the containers that were running on that node.
 In production we need to reach zero down time, and so to guarentee our nodes will be available, we need to scale our services, so that we have many instances of our service running on severals nodes.
-That way; while we are waiting for one instance to recuperate from a failure, others can take over the load.
+That way, while we are waiting for one instance to recuperate from a failure, others can take over the load.

-We can use docker swarm to scale some services of our applications: Exemple, scale 5 instances of the http service:
+We can use docker swarm to scale the services of our applications: Exemple, scale our http service to use 5 instances:

 ```.term1
 docker service scale http_http=5